rackerlabs/technical-blog/_posts/2014-05-28-custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included.markdown

 ### Notes

-Versions of Ubuntu greater than 12.04 have not been thorougly tested with this tutorial.
+Versions of the Ubuntu operating system newer than 12.04 have not been thoroughly tested with this tutorial.
 Therefore, I recommend that you too use Ubuntu 12.04.

 ### How-to steps